fkie-cad/butterfly/README.md

 </div>

 ## Description
-This crate contains
+This crate brings stateful fuzzing capabilities to LibAFL via
-- Inputs that are vectors of packets
-- can be loaded from pcap files
+1. __Packet-based Inputs__: Inputs that are vectors of packets and can be loaded from pcap files
-- mutations that mutate one packet individually
-- protocol-aware mutations
-    - packet insertion, deletion, reordering
-- state observation channel that builds a StateGraph paire with feedback mechanism that detects new states or state transitions
+2. __Packet-based Mutations__: Mutators that can be applied to selected packets only (havoc and protocol-aware mutations like packet insertion, deletion and reordering)
+3. __State-Graph Inference__: Observe which states your target goes through as it processes the individual packets and identify when it enters a new state or makes a new state transition

 ## Installation
 Dependencies: